Zshan0/Faraday/README.md

 Or maybe he said: “Soon you will be able to tax it.”
 >

-Faraday's main aim is to provide a real time stock market simulator with virtual money to users so that they can freely get the hang of the stock market's dynamics without worrying about losing money.
+Faraday's main aim is to provide a real time stock market simulator with virtual money to users.
 But it doesn't end here.
 We have a lot more to provide.

 - Users can start learning modules provided by us to gain further insights into the world of the stock market, from jargon to some common strategies.
 These modules not only provide high quality notes but also interactive exercises for the  user to be able to judge his understanding of the subject.
 - Simulating only the current market might be a slow learning process and we want to provide the users a wide range of historical scenarios where the market was in dire conditions, for example the 2008 financial crisis, COVID outbreak in March 2019.
 These will help the user analyze their strategies in the extreme cases also and make necessary modifications to the same.
 Specific contests can also be designed to get the most out of such such scenarios and historical data.